 2. File 2: the manuscript.
 This .doc file, along with a .pdf file, must contain an abstract in English and keywords, in English.
-The text of the article should be in English.
+The text of the article should be in English (with U.K spelling).
 The file has also to include bibliographical references, captions for Tables and Figures.